Today I’m going to talk about how to get through the holidays without feeling gross when January hits.

 At a party or event:

-3. Don’t go to a party starving: If you go to a party over the holidays and you’re starving, you’re more likely to reach for the first food you see which will probably be bread.
+3. Don’t go to a party starving: If you go to a party over the holidays and you’re starving, you’re more likely to reach for the first food you see.
 Be sure to do steps 1 & 2 earlier in the day and then reach for a hand full of nuts as you head out the door.
-The nuts will keep your blood sugar balanced and will help you make good decisions when you’re out.
+The nuts will keep your blood sugar balanced and will help you make balanced decisions when you’re out.

 5. Decide what you really want to eat before you get to the party: If you have a sweet tooth and love this time of year for your aunt’s gingerbread cookies, let that be your sweet treat and make the decision before you leave the house.
 If you follow all the steps above, that might be all you need to satisfy that sweet tooth.
 Resist the urge to fill up an entire plate with sweets.

 6. If you drink, drink organic wine: I love wine like the next person, but I don’t like how it makes me feel in the morning.
 Same goes for sugary mixed drinks.
 Awhile ago, I decided to drink organic red wine and it’s helped me stay on track through the holidays because I feel fine the next day.
 I encourage you to keep the sugary mixed drinks to a minimum because they’re partly to blame for those nasty hangovers and bloated stomachs.
 (Read more about it in my post on my blog here).
 Also mixing sugary foods with wine will likely increase that hangover!
 So be mindful of what you’re eating and drinking together.